-- Editor’s thoughts: Newest kid on the block, but probably the easiest and fastest tool to get up and running with.
-Allows you to turn your Google Sheet and Airtable databases into web apps and put a paywall in front of it.
-Excellent for spinning up a quick MVP.
+- Editor’s thoughts: The newest kid on the block, but probably the easiest and fastest tool for building a marketplace.
+Allows you to turn your Google Sheets and Airtable databases into web apps and put a paywall in front of it.
+Excellent for spinning up a quick minimum viable product.

 Quick question.
-Are you considering using No-Code to build your marketplace?
+Are you considering using No-Code to build your online marketplace?

 If yes, consider using one of the no-code experts on GrowthMentor as a sounding board.

 Mentors you can use as no-code sounding boards

 Unlike Saas, where choosing the best business model is relatively straightforward, online marketplaces are a bit more complex.

 Airbnb, Etsy, Cameo, Craigslist, Zillow, and GrowthMentor are all marketplace platforms.
 Yet each uses a different revenue model to make profits.